Manuel Cepeda: Career

-Marriage and children
+Personal life

-He married Yira Castro in 1960.
-(She died in 1981.)
-The couple had two children: Iván Cepeda Castro and María Cepeda Castro.
+Cepeda Vargas married Yira Castro in 1960.
+The couple had two children, Iván Cepeda Castro and María Cepeda Castro.
+Yira died on 9 July 1981.

-Death and afterward
+Death

-Manuel Cepeda Vargas was assassinated in the streets of Bogotá on August 9, 1994.
+Manuel Cepeda Vargas was shot and killed in the streets of Bogotá on 9 August 1994.
+He was 64 years old.
 His killing was attributed to paramilitary groups that received support from individuals affiliated with the Colombian military.
 Two army officers were found guilty of his murder.
-A 2010 ruling by the Inter-American Court of Human Rights found the Colombian state had violated the Inter-American Convention On Human Rights in how they handled the investigation of Cepeda Vargas's death.
+A 2010 ruling by the Inter-American Court of Human Rights found the Colombian state had violated the Inter-American Convention On Human Rights in how they handled the investigation of his death.

+Legacy

-A school in Bogotá and a Western Bloc of the FARC-EP front are named in his honor, although his son Iván Cepeda Castro has repudiated the use of his father's name on the part of FARC and has repeatedly condemned the actions of that guerrilla organization, reiterated who “a right and democratic society, like which it loved my father, is not constructed to end of indiscriminate attacks against the civil populace ".
+A school in Bogotá and a Western Bloc of the FARC-EP front are named in his honor, although his son, Iván Cepeda Castro, has repudiated the use of his father's name on the part of the FARC and has condemned the actions of that guerrilla organization.
+Iván stated on a column for El Espectador in 2008 that he "[condemns] the actions carried out by the so-called 'Manuel Cepeda' front, which have cost the lives of civilians in dynamite attacks".
+In the first round of the 2026 presidential election, Iván Cepeda placed second, advancing to the second round.